abdulfaheemaf/NLP_Projects/README.md

 # Text Encoding and Classification Project

 This is my Text Encoding and Classification Project...!
-This project demonstrates various encoding techniques, and for each encoding technique i had built a classification model.
+The project demonstrates various encoding techniques, with a built classification model for each technique.
 These encodings and models can be used for various natural language processing (NLP) tasks.
-Below, i had provided details about each encoder and its corresponding classification model:
+Below, I have provided details about each encoder and its corresponding classification model.

 ## One-Hot Encoding:
   - One-Hot Encoding is a simple yet effective way to represent words in a binary format.
 In this model, each word is assigned a unique index in the vocabulary, and its one-hot encoded vector has a single element set to 1, while all others are 0.